RougeWare/Swift-Lazy-Containers/README.md

 print(myLazyString) // Just returns the value "Overwritten"
 ```

-You can also use it directly:
+You can also use it directly (instaed of as a property wrapper):

 ```swift
 var myLazyString = Lazy<String>() {